 This adds a bit more light, but more importantly, really helps cool the tent down on hot days, especially when you open the big front tent door.

 There is also a fly screen that covers the entire front door, so you can roll the door completely up and out of the way but still keep the bugs out.

 The sleeping compartments can each fit a double-sized air bed.

 If you used a raised air bed or camping bed you may find the back of the inner tent on the bed, as the back of the tent has a slight slope.
 If this is the case, pitch the tent so that your head is at the door side of the sleeping pod.

 The zip between two of the sleeping compartments was really useful for getting to our youngest during a stormy night.
 This actually has two zips holding it in place: one along the bottom and one on the side.
 We found this a better arrangement and prevents the zips from getting snagged as you see to the younger ones.

 Each sleeping compartment has a fly screen on the top half of the door, which can be zipped up.
 We recommend you leave this unzipped during the day to let the airflow and remove condensation.
 You only need to zip it all the way up if you want the privacy for getting changed.

 How to pitch the Coleman Da Gama 6 Tent

 Pitching the Da Gama 6 is really easy.

-You can pitch the tent single handed, though with two people it is a bit easier.
-The first time a couple of us pitched the tent together we had the main tent out the bag and up within 20 minutes.
-It did take a bit longer pegging out the guy lines, but for a large tent that’s not very long to pitch at all.
+You can pitch the tent single-handed, though with two people it is a bit easier.
+The first time a couple of us pitched the tent together we had the main tent out of the bag and up within 20 minutes.
+It did take a bit longer pegging out the guy lines, but for a large tent that's not very long to pitch at all.